OptimalBits/cabinet/README.md

 Works as a drop-in replacement for connect's static module (also works on express).

-The code is mostly based on the original work by TJ Holowaychuck, but with several improvements and additions:
+The code is based on the original work by TJ Holowaychuck, but with several improvements and additions:

 - Built-in in-memory cache mechanism for very fast file serve.
 - Cache always fresh by relying on nodejs file watch mechanism (no need to restart the server after updating files).
+- Supports automatic compilation of typescript, coffeescript, less css, and stylus.
+- Automatic typescript compilation.
 - Automatic coffee script compilation.
 - Automatic compilation of less css and stylus files.
 - Automatic javascript uglification & minification (using uglifyJS)